isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 |Microsoft 365 管理中心中的 Skype for Business Online 报告  <br/> |是  <br/> |是  <br/> |是  <br/> |是  <br/> |是  <br/> |是  <br/> |否  <br/> |

 > [!NOTE]
 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging, and conferencing features for Office 365 plans that include Skype for Business Online.
 Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
-A Skype for Business Online license must be assigned for each user.
-For more information on Lync Basic features, see [Skype for Business Online client comparison tables](https://technet.microsoft.com/en-us/library/gg425836%28v=ocs.15%29.aspx). > <sup>2</sup> Archiving for Skype for Business Online depends on the Exchange In-Place Hold feature, which is not included in this plan. > <sup>3</sup> Only accessible through the Skype for Business Online admin center management interface. > <sup>4</sup> You must assign an Exchange Online (Plan 2) plan to users who you want to have voice mail.
-An Exchange Online (Plan 1) plan can't be used for voice mail. > <sup>5</sup> Skype consumer calls are not supported in Office 365 Germany because there is no Skype consumer federation upon which to make calls.
-However, Federated calling is supported. > <sup>6</sup> Not available in Office 365 Germany, but coming soon.
+A Skype for Business Online license must be assigned for each user. 有关 Lync 基本功能的详细信息, 请参阅[桌面客户端比较表](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables)。<br/>
+<sup>2</sup> Archiving for Skype for Business Online depends on the Exchange In-Place Hold feature, which is not included in this plan.<br/> <sup>3</sup> Only accessible through the Skype for Business Online admin center management interface. <br/>
+<sup>4</sup> You must assign an Exchange Online (Plan 2) plan to users who you want to have voice mail.
+An Exchange Online (Plan 1) plan can't be used for voice mail. <br/>
+<sup>5</sup> Skype consumer calls are not supported in Office 365 Germany because there is no Skype consumer federation upon which to make calls.
+However, Federated calling is supported.<br/>
+<sup>6</sup> Not available in Office 365 Germany, but coming soon.

 ## <a name="visio-online-features"></a>Visio Online 功能
 <a name="BM3_Skype"> </a>